Don McCafferty

-Donald William McCafferty (March 12, 1921 – July 28, 1974) was an American football player and coach who, in his first year as head coach of the Baltimore Colts, led the team to a victory in Super Bowl V, and became the first rookie head coach to win the Super Bowl.
+Donald William McCafferty (March 12, 1921 – July 28, 1974) was an American football player and coach in the National Football League (NFL).
+In his first year as head coach of the Baltimore Colts, McCafferty led the team to a victory in Super Bowl V, becoming the first rookie head coach to win a Super Bowl.
+McCafferty played college football at Ohio State.

 College career

 McCafferty played college football for Ohio State University under coach Paul Brown, where he was a key member of the offensive line.
 Due to World War II, he was one of a select group of players to play twice in the annual College All-Star Game held in Chicago.

+McCafferty joined the U.S. Army in 1943, cutting short his college football career.
+While stationed at Fort Bragg in North Carolina, McCafferty played on the station's football team.

 Professional career

-After moving on to the National Football League (NFL), McCafferty was shifted to wide receiver, playing one season with the New York Giants in 1946.
+Despite being in the military, McCafferty was drafted by the New York Giants in the 13th round of the 1943 NFL draft.
+MCafferty joined the Giants in 1946 at the conclusion of his military service and was shifted from tackle to wide receiver, then known as an end.
+In his one season with the Giants, McCafferty made three receptions for 38 yards and one touchdown.

+McCafferty re-signed with the Giants prior to the 1947 NFL season but was sent to their minor league team, the Jersey City Giants, of the American Football League.
+He played with Jersey City for one year.